lelloc/doc-admin/content/processes-automation/access-control-lists.rst

            # more ticket attributes
        PossibleAdd:
           # Add options (white list).
-          # See section "Possible", the same config can be used here.
+          # See section "Possible", the same configuration can be used here.
        PossibleNot:
           # Remove options (black list).
-          # See section "Possible", the same config can be used here.
+          # See section "Possible", the same configuration can be used here.
      CreateBy: root@localhost
      CreateTime: 2019-01-07 10:42:59
      Description: This is the long description of the ACL to explain its usage.